How It Works

 5. Hill Charts

-All Packages dragged into a Cycle box on the kanban board on the home page will appear as a Hill Chart preview for that Cycle.
+All Packages put in to a Cycle at the Betting Table will appear as a Hill Chart in that Cycle.
 Click on a Hill Chart to interact with it and build out the Scopes.

 1